Samuel Wilberforce: Works

 There were several volumes of his sermons.
 He left a diary, and its content is considered influenced in parts by the editorial work he did on his father's papers, while also revealing of his own emotional life.
 The anonymous Britannica 1911 author wrote of it that His diary reveals a tender and devout private life which has been overlooked by those who have only considered the versatile facility and persuasive expediency that marked the successful public career of the bishop, and perhaps earned him the sobriquet of "Soapy Sam".

 Legacy

 Wilberforce was the patron of Philip Reginald Egerton, who founded Bloxham School in Oxfordshire.
 A boarding house at the school is named after Wilberforce.
 Together with his brother Robert, he joined the Canterbury Association on 27 March 1848.
 He resigned from the Canterbury Association on 14 March 1849.
 The Wilberforce River in New Zealand was named for them.

 Family

 Wilberforce married on 11 June 1828 Emily Sargent (1807–1841), daughter of John Sargent, and his wife Mary Smith, daughter of Abel Smith.
 They had five children who survived early childhood, one daughter and four sons.
-The sons were: